moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-m18/MIP-M18-B.md

 ## Overview

-Moonwell is shifting to a multichain model.
-This proposal is the second of five proposals that are needed to migrate the protocol to the new governor system contracts.
-This proposal will deploy the ecosystem reserve, staked well based on timestamp and the new vote collection contract to the Base chain.
+Moonwell is shifting to a multichain governance model.
+This is the second of five deployment scripts that are needed to migrate the protocol to the new governor system contracts.
+This script will deploy the new vote collection, ecosystem reserve, and staked well contracts.
+The new staked well contract has checkpoints based on timestamps instead of block numbers.

 ## Specification